SMS Notification Best Practices 2026 | MagicBell

 Managing Opt-Outs Immediately

-The 10-Second Rule: Process opt-out requests within 10 seconds of receipt.
+The 10-Second Rule: Process opt-out requests within 10 seconds.
 This is both a legal requirement and a trust-building practice.

 Standard Opt-Out Keywords: